ethagnawl/peterdohertys.website/blog-posts/creative-tech-tips.md

 ---
+hero_image: '/images/install-screens.jpg'
+hero_image_alt: "Install Screens"
+id: creative-tech-tips-and-tricks
+post_type: blog-post
+published: true
+published_on: 11/20/2025
 title: Creative Tech Tips & Tricks
-id: creative-tech-tips-and-tricks
-published: false
 ---

-# Creative Tech Tips & Tricks

 ## Introduction
 This post is a loose collection of tips and tricks I've learned over the years while working on interactive installations.
 It was inspired by my recent appearance on a podcast (I will add a link to the episode once it's live!).
 I'd put together a bunch of notes I wanted to share during the interview but the conversation went in a different direction and I didn't get the chance.